vukics/cppqed/CPPQEDcore/doc/rationale.markdown

 \todo Consider switching to \refBoost{Boost.MultiArray,multi_array}.
 This would also provide const views which are not present in Blitz++.

 * All non-trivial numerics should be performed by [GSL](http://www.gnu.org/software/gsl/) with bindings developed in `utils`.
-Alternative implementations are possible, consider in particular [Boost.Math](http://www.boost.org/doc/libs/?view=category_Math).
+\todo Alternative implementations are possible, consider in particular [Boost.Math](http://www.boost.org/doc/libs/?view=category_Math).

   Basic linear algebra should be tackled using the Blitz++ operators, while more involved ones using [FLENS/LAPACK](http://flens.sourceforge.net/‎). \todo Consider switching to [Eigen](http://eigen.tuxfamily.org/).